 If you’ve had gestational diabetes before

 You will be offered a choice of the following 2 tests to see if you have it again:

 - a kit you can use to check your own blood glucose levels from early pregnancy

 - an oral glucose tolerance test (OGTT), which you will have as soon as possible after your booking appointment, and again at 24-28 weeks if the first test is normal.

 What is the oral glucose tolerance test (OGTT)?

 Gestational diabetes is tested with the oral glucose tolerance test (OGTT).
-This is known sometimes as ‘the Lucozade test’, as people often drink Lucozade, a sugary drink, at step 3, below.
-The test is simple, and will not harm you or your baby.
+The test is simple and will not harm you or your baby.
 It may be carried out at your usual clinic or at a special diabetes clinic.

-Step 1 You will usually be asked to eat nothing and drink only water the night before and on the morning of the test.
+Step 1 You will usually be asked not to eat anything and drink only water the night before and on the morning of the test.